Exebit18/Exebit18.github.io/_posts/2018-02-01-AnacondaSetup.md

 ## Verifying Installation

-Open Anaconda Navigator, which is automatically installed when you install Anaconda.
+Open Anaconda Navigator, which is automatically installed when you install Anaconda.<br>
-    • Click Launchpad - then select Anaconda Navigator.
+    * Click Launchpad - then select Anaconda Navigator.
 If it opens, you have successfully installed Anaconda.

 You can also use conda in a terminal window

 To open a terminal window or Anaconda Prompt: Open Launchpad, then open 'Terminal' or 'iTerm'.

 After opening the terminal window or Anaconda Prompt, choose any of the following methods:
-    • Enter a command such as `conda list`.
+    * Enter a command such as `conda list`.
 If Anaconda is installed and working, this will display a list of installed packages and their versions.
-    • Enter the command `python`.
+    * Enter the command `python`.
 This command runs the Python shell.
 If Anaconda is installed and working, the version information it displays when it starts up will include “Anaconda”.
 To exit the Python shell, enter the command `quit()`.
-    • Open Anaconda Navigator with the command `anaconda-navigator`.
+    * Open Anaconda Navigator with the command `anaconda-navigator`.
 If Anaconda is installed properly, the graphical program Anaconda Navigator will open.

 ## Launching Spyder and Installing Libraries

-    • Follow the Graphical Installer instructions
+    * Follow the Graphical Installer instructions

 # Graphical Installing on macOS